peterdhansen/dnd-age-of-dragons/Chapter 6.md

 Asked accountant to help out with finding Zakhar.

 ### Night
-Osym reads book for 4 hours
+Osim reads book for 4 hours
 ## Day of the Aloran Concord meeting